Quadrifolium/TFinMedia/en-GB/20141230 腾讯红人访(Hong Ren Fang).md

 The meaning of their singing, music albums, variety shows, and performances is to provide a kind of product for purchasing, not to prove their strengths."

 The care for the boys from "mum fans" confused adults accustomed to "overdosed fans".
-Such as a fan Shang-tu-ling, she commented LIANG Huan's weibo, "after watching the last episode of 'TF Teens GO!
+Such as a fan Shang-tu-ling, she commented LIANG Huan's post, "after watching the last episode of 'TF Teens GO!
 2', I come here to say something.
 Thank you, the sons' live show is much related to your effort.
 To us old aunties for music, it's the greatest happiness to see Kai-Yuan singing well.
 Thank you very much."